ifeanyiEz/trivia_api/projects/02_trivia_api/starter/backend/README.md

 GET '/api/v1.0/questions?page=${integer}'
-- Fetches a dictionary of questions in paginated format, the total nmuber of questions, all categories and the response status.
+- Fetches a dictionary of questions in paginated format, the total nmuber of questions, all categories and also indicates the response status.
-- Request Arguments: page of type: integer
+- Request Arguments: Page of type: integer
 - Returns: An object with questions organized in pages of 10 questions maximum, total questions in the DB, all the categories as well as response status.
     {